Muzan67/MERN-Book-Aficionado/README.md

 # Technologies Used

 - React
+- Node.js
+- Express.js
+- JSX
-- React Bootstrap
+- Apollo Server
-- Javascript
+- Graph QL
-- HTML5
+- MOngo DB
-- CSS
+- MOngoose

 # Installation

-1. To install this application, clone the code into your terminal for the respective repository.

-Run the following commands in the command-line in the root of the folder:

-2. npm run build
-3. npm start

 # Usage

-- Use the navigation bar to navigate through different sections of my portfolio.
-- Click on the various Web Applications in the "Projects" tab to navigate to their deployed page and/or repository.

 # Questions / Inquiry

 - You can view more of my projects at https://github.com/Muzan67

-- My Github username is Muzan67, the repository for my React Portfolio can be found at https://github.com/Muzan67/Alejandro-Cortez-React-Portfolio
+- My Github username is Muzan67, the repository for my MERN-Book-Aficionado can be found athttps://github.com/Muzan67/MERN-Book-Aficionado

-- The Github page for this project can be accessed using the following link: https://muzan67.github.io/Alejandro-Cortez-React-Portfolio/
+- The Github page for this project can be accessed using the following link:

 - If you have any questions about this projects, please contact me directly at ac.tendo67@gmail.com